Celery – The Best Vegetable for the HeartReading time: 8 min

 • The celery is known in some regions as Apium graveolens.

-• Celery seeds and celery seed extract are mostly utilized as a diuretic, they help our bodies get rid of water by increasing urine production.
-They are also good for the treatment of gout, and arthritis and assisting in reducing muscular spasms.
+• Celery seeds and celery seed extract are mostly utilized as a diuretic; they help our bodies get rid of water by increasing urine production.
+They are also suitable for treating gout and arthritis and assist in reducing muscular spasms.

 • There are different varieties of celery: celeriac, green or Pascal celery, self-blanching, yellow (leaf) celery, and wild celery.